Community Managed Coat Program

 Community Coat Program participants raise funds locally to donate to Operation Warm, and in turn, Operation Warm sends coats to the school, faith-based or nonprofit organization(s) you identify that serve children in need in your community.
 You tell us what coat sizes are needed and where and when they need to be sent, and we’ll ship the coats for you.
 You coordinate how and when coats are given to children.
 The more funds you raise, the more local children will receive this gift of warmth.

 Brand new coats empower children by sparking self-confidence in ways second-hand clothing cannot.

 How to Run Your Own Community Coat Program

 2. Reach out to your friends & family to help you fundraise for new coats.
-We have marketing templates like flyers and social media posts to help ensure your success!
+We have marketing templates like flyers and customized fundraising webpages to help ensure your success!